The INHALE Research Project

 Professor of Respiratory Medicine, National Heart & Lung Institute, Imperial College London

-If you are interested in getting involved in this research, see here.
+If you are interested in getting involved in this research, please visit the Research Participants page for more information.

 INHALE Project Manager, Claire Dilliway